Russia said eyeing eastern Ukraine push; Kyiv targets graft

 Also Wednesday, President Volodymyr Zelenskyy’s government continued its crackdown on alleged corruption.
 The government dismissed several high-ranking officials, prominent lawmaker David Arakhamia said.

-Zelenskyy was elected in 2019 on an anti-establishment and anti-corruption platform in a country long gripped by graft, and the new allegations come as Western allies are channeling billions of dollars to help Kyiv fight Moscow and as his government is introducing reforms so it can potentially join the European Union one day.
+Zelenskyy was elected in 2019 on an anti-establishment and anti-corruption platform in a country long gripped by graft.
+The latest allegations come as Western allies are channeling billions of dollars to help Kyiv fight Moscow and as the Ukrainian government is introducing reforms so it can potentially join the European Union one day.

+Ukraine’s Security Service said on the Telegram messaging app that an operation on Wednesday targeted “corrupt officials who undermine the country’s economy and the stable functioning of the defense-industrial complex.”
+It identified one of them as a former Defense Ministry official accused of embezzling state funds through the purchase of nearly 3,000 bulletproof vests that would inadequately protect Ukrainian soldiers.

 “There is an active transfer of (Russian troops) to the region and they are definitely preparing for something on the eastern front in February,” Haidai said.